 Reviews of Teaching Resources

-- June–August 2012: AP Summer Institutes were offered for AP Latin.
-These workshops, which occur at different sites from June through August, will provide an in-depth look at the revised courses and exams.
+- June–August: AP Summer Institutes were offered for AP Latin.
+These workshops, which occur at different sites from June through August, will provide an in-depth look at the course and exam.

-- September–December 2012: One-day Professional Development Workshops are offered for AP Latin.
+- September–April: One-day Professional Development Workshops are offered for AP Latin.

-- To register, visit Professional Development for AP Latin Teachers.
+- To locate Summer Institutes and workshops and register, visit Professional Development for AP Latin Teachers.